-Candidiasis in COVID-19 patients: a literature review
+Candidiasis in patients with COVID-19: a review

-- Authors: Miftakhova S.1, Nikolaeva I.1
+- Authors: Miftakhova S.E.1, Nikolaeva I.V.2

 -